The Graph Cut Kernel for Ranked Data: Experiments

 The lengthscale $\ell$ is selected using the inverse median heuristic \citep{scholkopf2002learning}.
 For the large sushi dataset, we use 600 samples from the set of exhaustive ordered partitions $R$ and we retain the top 10\% edges of the graph.

-\paragraph{Synthetic Dataset.} The synthetic dataset is built to show the ability of the kernels to handle noisy data. \myfig{food_data} reports the F1-scores on the test sets obtained by the GP classifiers for increasing levels of noise.
-The submodular kernel performs in line with \sota kernels and, for the specific case of top-6 rankings, \myfig{food_finall_top6}, slightly better.
-We note that the performance of submodular kernel for full and for the Top-6 rankings matches.
-This shows that, given a mild level of censoring as in the Top-6 scenario, the submodular function on the information graph can successfully reconstruct the underlying preferences.
-The Mallows kernel exhibits a sharp drop in performance in the top-6 scenario and slightly worse performance in the top-3 one, \myfig{food_finall_top6}.
-For both the exhaustive (\myfig{food_finall_exinterleaving}) and non-exhaustive interleaving rankings (\myfig{food_finall_interleaving}), the submodular kernel matches the performance of the \sota Kendall kernel.
+\paragraph{Synthetic dataset.} The synthetic dataset aims to show the ability of the kernels to handle noisy data. \myfig{food_data} reports the F1-scores on the test sets obtained by the GP classifiers for the different kernels on increasing levels of noise.
+The graph cut kernel performs in line with \sota kernels and, for the specific case of top-6 rankings, \myfig{food_top6}, slightly better.
+We note that the performance of graph cut kernel for full and for the top-6 rankings matches.
+This shows that, given a mild level of censoring as in the top-6 scenario, the graph cut function on the information graph can successfully reconstruct the underlying preferences.
+The Mallows kernel exhibits a sharp drop in performance in the top-6 scenario and significantly worse performance in the top-3 one, \myfig{food_top6}.
+For both the exhaustive (\myfig{food_exinterleaving}) and non-exhaustive interleaving rankings (\myfig{food_interleaving}), the graph cut kernel matches the performance of the \sota Kendall kernel.
 The last two mentioned scenarios present a higher level of variability in performance.
 For the exhaustive interleaving rankings scenario, this is caused by the small sample size of 100, whereas for interleaving rankings, the variability is due to the task difficulty.